Quicken Windows Help

 1. Go to Tools > Retail Purchase Categorization.

-2. Read through the overview and click Get Started.
+2. Read through the overview and select Get Started.

 3. Quicken displays a link to download the Retail Purchase Categorization extension from the Chrome Web Store.

-Note: This feature requires Google Chrome.
-If Chrome is not installed on your computer, you will be prompted to download it before continuing.
+Note: This feature requires Google Chrome or Microsoft Edge.
+If neither is installed on your computer, Quicken prompts you to download one before continuing.

-1. Click the link on the setup screen to open the Chrome Web Store listing.
+1. Select the link on the setup screen to open the Chrome Web Store listing.

-2. Click Add to Chrome and confirm the installation.
+2. Select Add to Chrome and confirm the installation.

-3. Once installed, click the extension icon in your browser toolbar.
-If you don't see it, click the puzzle icon to find it in your extensions list.
+3. Once installed, select the extension icon in your browser toolbar.
+If the icon is not visible, select the Extensions icon (puzzle piece) next to the address bar and find Retail Purchase Categorization in the list.

 Step 3: Sign in to Quicken in the extension